-Vitamin B12 is an important aid in blood formation.
-It promotes the maturation process of the red blood cells, the erythrocytes.
+Vitamin B12 plays an important role in blood formation.
+It ensures the maturation process of the red blood cells, the erythrocytes.
 The vitamin is involved in the formation of DNA and in cell division and thus stimulates the production of red blood cells.[3–5]

-In order for vitamin B12 to perform its important functions in the body, it must be supplied via food or dietary supplements.
+In order for vitamin B12 to perform its important functions in the body, it must be consumed via food or dietary supplements.

-If the important transport proteins occur too rarely, for example, due to a genetic defect, vitamin B12 cannot be distributed correctly in the body.
+If there are insufficient important transport proteins – for example, due to a genetic defect – vitamin B12 cannot be distributed correctly in the body.
 This is one possible cause of a vitamin B12 deficiency.[4, 8, 9]

 - damage to the mucous membrane of the small intestine, such as Crohn’s disease

-Good to know: About two to five micrograms of vitamin B12 are stored in the body.
-Half of them accumulate in the liver - and can remain there for almost three years[4, 8].
+Did you know that about two to five microgrammes of vitamin B12 are stored in the body?
+Half of them are found in the liver and can remain there for almost three years.[4, 8]

-Vitamin B12 is found mainly in animal foods such as meat, fish, eggs and milk.
+Vitamin B12 sources include mainly animal foods such as meat, fish, eggs and milk.
 Algae is discussed as a vegan alternative.
-So far, however, researchers have only found a form of the vitamin in so-called nori algae, which humans may be able to absorb - however, the amounts are too small and not everyone is able to absorb this form of the vitamin.
-Vegans, therefore, need to consume food supplements or foods enriched with vitamin B12, for example, juices, in order to meet their needs.
+So far, however, researchers have only found a form of the vitamin in so-called nori algae, which humans may be able to absorb – however, the amounts are too small and not everyone is able to absorb this form of the vitamin.
+Vegans, therefore, are advised to consume vitamin B12 supplements or foods enriched with vitamin B12 – for example, juices – in order to meet their needs.